dbrant/GearVR_planetarium/README.md

 Dmitry Brant, Wikimedia Foundation.

 Features:
-* All stars in the night sky brighter than magnitude 4.5.
+* All stars in the night sky brighter than magnitude 4.7.
+* Constellations with name labels.
 * Textured and correctly-positioned planets (with exaggerated size for easier selection).
 * Small selection of Messier objects.
 * Hover over an object to see its name.